 How Many Words in French to be Fluent?

-The number of words in French are not relevant to telling us the level of fluency of a person in the language.
+The number of words in French is not relevant to telling us the level of fluency of a person in the language.
 No doubt that some words are a lot more valuable than other words, simply because they’re used much more often.
 In this article, I’m going to discuss the following question: how many words in French to be fluent?

 How many words are in the French language?